jakegrigsby/deep_control/README.md

 # Deep Control
-## Simple Pytorch implementations of Deep RL algorithms for continuous control research
+## Simple PyTorch implementations of Deep RL algorithms for continuous control research

-This repository contains re-implementations of Deep RL algorithms for continuos action spaces.
+This repository contains re-implementations of Deep RL algorithms for continuous action spaces.
 Some highlights:

 1) Code is readable, and written to be easy to modify for future research.
 2) Train and Test on different environments (for generalization research).